Approximability of convex bodies and volume entropy in Hilbert geometry: Volume entropy and approximability

-Thanks to the Crofton formula (see \cite{alvarez_fernandez, berck_Bernig_Vernicos, ccv}) we know that the area of $P_R$ is less than the area of the asymptotic ball $\asb(o,R)$, but bigger than the area of the asymptotic ball of radius $R-C$.
+Thanks to the monotonicity of the Holmes-Thompson measure (see Lemma~\ref{l:htmonotonicity}) we know that the area of the boundary $\partial P_R$ is less than the area of the asymptotic sphere $AsS_\Omega(o,R)$, but larger than the area of the asymptotic sphere of radius $R-C$, that is: